buildpacks-community/kpack/docs/secrets.md

 # Secrets

-kpack utilizes kubernetes secrets to configure credentials to publish images to docker registries and access private github repositories.
+kpack utilizes kubernetes secrets to configure credentials to publish images to docker registries and access private github repositories or to fetch source from S3-compatible storage.

 ### Docker Registry Secrets